ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 					- Mobius: Interest in the monstrosities because they're from Kramer.
 					- Rupert: Powerful monsters afoot + Silver Order patrol fallen.
 Major loss because the force is as small as it is.
 					- Thalia: Edelgard is really affected by this and will hate on Thalia because of her getting back safe.
 Silver Order knight, Arthur Krieg, was the same age as Thalia.
+				- **Oscar Yoren:**
+					- Willing to send some scouts alongside party, Ryan and George from militia patrols.
 		- River: A certain red crow has been hanging around the Bark & Buzzard.
 Not only that, postage has been set in a few of the biergartens, dining halls, and along the staple-marked electrical lines that go throughout the village.
 What do they say?
 "Malfeasant Mage Oscar Yoren, Wanted Death or Alive.
 Reward: Magic Item crafted by the Amethyst Academy + 250 GP per hunter." **Did scene, no interaction.**
 				- PC Motivations:
 					- Emile: Hooded Lanterns also want this guy to keep doing business, on account of the fact that he used to sell them potions.
 Get him to keep doing that.